apache/nuttx/boards/mips/pic32mz/flipnclick-pic32mz/README.txt

       mkpichex $PWD    # Convert addresses in nuttx.hex.  $PWD is the path
                        # to the top-level build directory.
 It is the only
                        # required input to mkpichex.

+      This procedure is automatically performed at the end of a build.

 Tool Issues
 ===========